Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Run and sync two Pi-Holes

 When you make Pi-Hole your primary DNS it becomes a critical part of your network — if it goes down, devices on your network won’t be able to resolve any domains.
 For this reason, you may want to run another Pi-Hole as a secondary DNS in case the host running your main instance of Pi-Hole crashes.
 (These things happen.)
 If your entire network will go down from an issue with Pi-Hole, running a second instance of it makes a lot of sense.
-If you go this route, I strongly suggest using Gravity Sync to keep the adlists and other settings identical between the two.

 Information